enthus1ast/nimOfflinePack/README.md

 # Misc

-this repo contains the cralwer and the downloader which helps to construct these packages.
+this repo contains the cralwer and the downloader which helped to construct these packages.
 Please be polite in useing it.
 (We try to always are because we want to construct not destory right?!)
 Since this is such a noisy process we recommend that you download our compressed package.